 The registrar will issue necessary documents for the student and parent to complete.
-Financial obligations must be taken care of with the Treasurer.
-Students must comply with the above procedure in order to have official records sent to the next school.
+Financial obligations must be taken care of with the Treasurer; all textbooks, library books, iPads and other technology materials, as well as any other school issued items must be returned in acceptable condition.
+Student must comply with the above procedure in order to have official records sent to the next school.